Jewish community outraged after suspected arson at Montreal-area synagogue

 BREAKING

-A 16-year-old from Greater Sudbury has been charged in a single-vehicle crash on Skead Road that sent four to hospital and left two youths with serious injuries.
+A 16-year-old from Greater Sudbury has been charged in a single-vehicle crash on Skead Road that sent four teens to hospital, leaving two with serious injuries.

 -